-For a more progressive analysis, LSV calculated the Product Carbon Footprint (PCF) for certain product groups using the cradle-to-gate approach for the first time in the reporting year.
+For a more progressive analysis, LSV calculated the Product Carbon Footprint (PCF) for certain product groups using the cradle-to-gate approach for the first time in 2021.
+This will be verified by an external service provider in 2023.

 A company-specific calculation tool was created for the calculation of the PCFs.
 The company's aggregated emissions are taken into account.